best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 #### Case study - rOpenSci review

-Here we discuss an example from [rOpenSci](https://ropensci.org/); a community led initiative that curates open source, statistical R packages. rOpenSci apply a rigorous peer review process to assure the quality of packages before including them in their collection.
-This peer review process is separate and is performed in the open, via GitHub pull requests.
+Here we discuss a [review example from rOpenSci](https://ropensci.org/); a community led initiative that curates open source, statistical R packages. rOpenSci apply a rigorous peer review process to assure the quality of packages before including them in their collection.
+This peer review process is entirely remote and is performed in the open, via GitHub pull requests.

 In this example, from colleagues at Public Health England, [the `fingertipsR` package is reviewed](https://github.com/ropensci/software-review/issues/168).
 The initial comment describes the package that is being submitted and includes a check against a list of minimum requirements.
 The [`goodpractice` R package](http://mangothecat.github.io/goodpractice/) is used to check that good R packaging practices have been followed.
 [Continuous integration](https://www.atlassian.com/continuous-delivery/continuous-integration#:~:text=Continuous%20integration%20(CI)%20is%20the,builds%20and%20tests%20then%20run.) is commonly used to carry out automated checks on code repositories.
 The reports from these checks can save reviewers time, by providing indicators of things like code complexity and test coverage.